benkuper/BenTo-Legacy/README.md

 # BenTo
-Official repository for the BenTo project
+Legacy repository for the Bento Clubs